GLOBAL MARKETS-Stocks fall, yields rise as central banks rattle markets

 "You are seeing some subtle shifts in both stocks and in the bond markets to reflect higher for longer, to reflect the uncertainty that the Fed is in fact nearing the end of its tightening cycle," he said.

-Futures pared back expectations the Fed's target rate will stay above 5% through late July 2024 from September next year, as indicated on Wednesday.
+Futures pared back expectations that the Fed's target rate will stay above 5% through late July 2024 from September next year, as indicated on Wednesday.
+But futures also reduced the likelihood of deeper rate cuts the market had expected.

-But rates moved higher.
-The two-year US2YT=RR Treasury yield, which reflects interest rate expectations, rose 1.1 basis points to 5.131%, while the yield on the benchmark 10-year note US10YT=RR was up 12.5 basis points at 4.472%, a fresh 16-year high.
+U.S. rates moved higher.
+The two-year US2YT=RR Treasury yield, which reflects interest rate expectations, rose 2 basis points to 5.140%, while the benchmark 10-year note US10YT=RR surged more than 13 basis points to 4.492%, the highest since November 2007.

+The Fed's upgrading of its growth expectations for 2024 to about 1.5% from a 1.1% forecast in June suggests that despite higher rates, the economy will be OK, said Jack Ablin, chief investment officer at Cresset Capital Management LLC in Pebble Beach, Florida.

+"It's just a steady headwind that we face, it's not a crisis.
+I don't see it as any marked change in how we need to view things," he said.
+"But these financing costs are going to hurt."

 Saxo Bank analyst John Hardy said Europe's central bank moves showed there was now more uncertainty about both when and where interest rates max out.

-"Different countries are in different gears so it is real data-driven responses we are seeing now, especially for the UK," Hardy said following the BoE's decision, which had been its first pause after 14 consecutive hikes.
+"Different countries are in different gears so it is real data-driven responses we are seeing now, especially for the UK," Hardy said after the BoE's pause, its first pause after 14 consecutive hikes.

 "It punctures the balloon on terminal rates and also creates more second guessing on the quality of the (economic) landings."

-MSCI's gauge of stocks across the globe .MIWD00000PUS shed 1.19%, firmly on course for a fifth day in the red, which will be its longest losing streak since March.
-The pan-European STOXX 600 index .STOXX lost 1.07%.
+MSCI's gauge of stocks across the globe .MIWD00000PUS shed 1.70%, marking a fifth day in the red and its longest losing streak since March.
+The pan-European STOXX 600 index .STOXX lost 1.30%.

 Sterling, which has been on the slide since July, dropped through $1.23 GBP=D3 to as low as $1.223. /FRX